queueit/ios-webui-sdk/README.md

 # QueueIT iOS WebUI SDK

-Library for integrating Queue-it into an iOS app:
+Library for integrating Queue-It into an iOS app:

 ## Installation

+### Requirements
+From version 2.12.0 the QueueITEngine will switch on the installed version of iOS as the old UIWebView has been marked deprecated from iOS 12.
+If the iOS version is above version 10.0.0 the newer WKWebView will be used instead of UIWebView.

+Therefore the minimum iOS version is 8.3, where WKWebViews were introduced.
+In the same round we have removed the target limit for iPhone only, so the library can be used with iPads as well.

 ### CocoaPods